-Professor Roy Wogelius is Director of ICAL, and is a Professor of Geochemistry at The University of Manchester.
-Roy Wogelius’ research interests include mineral surface chemistry, reaction kinetics, aqueous geochemistry and environmental mineralogy.
+Professor Roy Wogelius is a Professor of Geochemistry.
+His research interests include mineral surface chemistry, reaction kinetics, aqueous geochemistry and environmental mineralogy.

 Dr Russell Garwood is a palaeontologist who uses X-ray and computational techniques to study major transitions in the history of life.

-Professor Phil Manning is an STFC Science in Society Fellow and a Professor of Natural History in the School of Earth and Environmental Sciences (SEES) at the University of Manchester.
-He is also Professor of Geology at College of Charleston.
+Professor Phil Manning is an STFC Science in Society Fellow and a Professor of Natural History in the Department of Earth and Environmental Sciences at the University of Manchester.

-Regius Professor Philip Withers is Professor of Materials Science in the School of Materials and works closely with the ICAL team on imaging biomaterials through microtomography.
+Regius Professor Philip Withers is Professor of Materials Science in the Department of Materials and works closely with the ICAL team on imaging biomaterials through microtomography.

 Dr John Nudds is a palaeontologist with a keen interest in museums, and research into exceptional fossil preservation and dinosaur palaeobiology.